orbingol/rw3dm/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Configuration:**
- - Operating system:
- - Python distribution: (e.g. python.org, Anaconda, etc.)
- - Python version: (e.g. v3.7.1)
+ - Operating system (e.g. Ubuntu 18.04):
- - CMake version:
+ - CMake version (e.g. 3.8.2):
  - Compiler: (e.g. Visual Studio 2017)
- - Additional software used (if applicable)
+ - Additional software used (if applicable):

 **Additional context**
 Add any other context about the problem here.